Perpetual vs Periodic inventory systems

 "Value of stock" in this case means dollars, not quantity.

-So in this system, you need to know
+So in the Periodic Inventory system, you need to know

 - the dollar value of your purchases over the month (which is easy, since you record them anyway to pay them)